 Not as fast as other kayaks

 Backpack style straps for carrying would be nice

-This is a lot of kayak and might be more than an individual person needs.
-If you are looking for a larger kayak for up to three people, or maybe a dog, this is worth a look.
-This is a great beginner kayak because it’s easy to use, and can hold a lot of stuff.
+The Sea Eagle 370 is a big kayak and might be more than one person needs.
+If you are looking for a larger kayak for up to three people or maybe a dog, this is worth a look.
+This is a great beginner kayak because it’s easy to use and can hold a lot of stuff.

 How to choose the best beginner kayak

 Honestly, there isn’t really a “beginner” kayak by definition.
-In this guide, we chose kayaks that are stable, affordable, and in the case of inflatables, easy to set up.
+So in this guide, we chose stable, affordable kayaks and in the case of inflatables, easy to set up.

 Either way, there are different types of kayaks to choose from.
 You should find the style that works best for you.
 Here are some examples of different types of kayaks.

 Sit-on-top kayaks are easy to use and offer advantages over a kayak you sit in.
 The seat is on top of the kayak, thus the name.
 Sit-on-top kayaks are easy to get in and out of.
 You can even get off of the kayak, go for a swim, and get back on.